zmxEntertainment/llh/wp-content/plugins/mailchimp-for-woocommerce/README.txt

 - Deleting removes the connection between Mailchimp and WooCommerce, and uninstalls the plugin from your site.
 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
+= 2.3.2 =
+* update to action scheduler v3.0.1
+* adds low-bandwidth setting on sync
+* fixes audience defaults settings to Mailchimp not passed
+* tweaks to review banner behavior
+* required fields API update
+* fix for orders with deleted products
+* support for orders with 0 line items
 = 2.3.1 =
 * adds fallback for mb_strpos if extension is not installed
 * implements communications box on sync page